Kachi-Awaji/GIT-intro/Lesson-2.md

 Years back (more like decades), computer programs weren't that fanciful.
 Running computer programs was mostly a text-based activity - you had to type a bunch of commands into a program called a shell/terminal/command line.
 This required a lot of memorization, and people who learnt these programs were considered 'professionals'.
 Graphical User Interface made computers more user-friendly, much easier to use.

 Needless to say, most programs and software written today have a graphical interface.
-You can use these programs by clicking on icons and buttons, and they usually come with menus and windows for doing stuff.
+You use these programs by clicking on icons and buttons, and they usually come with menus and windows for writing documents, editing photos, or drawing illustrations.
 Microsoft Word, Photoshop and the Chrome browser are good examples.

 Programs designed to run in a terminal are called command-line programs.
+They have no icons or buttons.
 You interact with these programs using commands.
 Git is a command-line program, although some programs now offer GUI interfaces for performing **Git** functions.
 This tutorial won't be teaching you how to use those - learning the command line will require a more intensive effort, but is ultimately more rewarding.

 ## Opening the Git-Bash Terminal
 To start Git Bash, perform the following actions